softspiders/cra-ts-uilib-storybook-storyshots-lerna/README.md

 # cra-ts-uilib-storybook-storyshots-lerna

-Minimalistic Create-React-App module in TypeScript with Storybook and Storyshots.
-All - in Lerna monorepo.
+Minimal template for Create-React-App in TypeScript based on UI lib with Storybook and Storyshots in Lerna monorepo

-UNDER CONSTRUCTION

 ## Feature tags